Amicabl/cse15l-lab-reports/lab5/lab5report.md

 ### File and Directory Structure

 This file and directory structure was generated using the `tree` command installed on my local computer.
+The working directory is a folder I created called `Lab 5`.

 ```
 amicable@Alexas-MBP Lab 5 % tree